5 Best Free VPNs for Torrenting and P2P in 2023 — Fast & Safe

 - Betternet VPN — It logs a massive amount of data, including your IP address, location, and connection timestamps.
 In 2016, its Android app was riddled with trackers and malware.

 - Psiphon — It records sensitive data such as your browsing history and connection timestamps.
 Plus, it has weak security and can leak your data.

-Quick Guide: How to Set Up a Free VPN for Torrenting in 3 Easy Steps
+Quick Guide: How to Use a Free VPN for Torrenting in 3 Easy Steps

 - Get a VPN.
 I recommend ExpressVPN because it doesn’t have any limitations.
-You get solid security features, superfast speeds, and unlimited data.
-It’s not 100% free, but you can try it risk-free with its money-back guarantee.
+You get solid security features, impressively fast download speeds, and unlimited data.
+You can try it risk-free with its 30-day money-back guarantee.